 Book your place at open day and see for yourself why 97% of students would recommend studying at West Dean College of Arts and Conservation (2018 student survey).
 A visit to the College is the perfect opportunity to:

-Please use the timetable below to help you plan your visit and what sessions you would like to attend.
+Please use the timetable below to help plan your visit and choose the sessions to attend.

-Workshop talks are repeated during the day but if you can’t attend a talk, staff will be available during the day to speak to you one to one and also to view current student projects between 9.30am-12.00pm and 1.00-2.00pm.
+Workshop talks are repeated during the day but if you can’t attend a talk, staff will be available during the day to speak to you one-to-one.
+You can also view current student projects between 9.30am-12.00pm and 1.00-2.00pm.

 Teas/Coffees will be available in the Stewards Bar throughout the day.
-If you wish to stay for lunch the West Dean Gardens Restaurant is open 10.30am-4pm.
+If you wish to stay for lunch the West Dean Gardens Restaurant is open 10.30am-4.00pm.

 |Registration||From 9.30am||The Marble Hall|